 The works included in this strand invite the reader to enrol in a “journey on the map” and to stitch body/hypertext parts together.
 You will engage in a “letter-writing” session, activate a “decisional process” or participate in an “exploration of oral histories”.
 Memories that connect people will surface along the way.

-– Senghor on the Rocks (2008), Christoph Benda – Senghor on the Rocks (SOTR) was published online under a creative commons license as the first novel illustrated with Google Maps.
-Every page of the virtual book that was created for the online presentation of the novel is accompanied by a satellite view of the current … Continue reading Senghor on the rocks
+– Senghor on the Rocks (2008), Christoph Benda – – THIS WORK IS CURRENTLY UNAVAILABLE DUE TO ADOBE FLASH’S DISCONTINUATION – Senghor on the Rocks (SOTR) was published online under a creative commons license as the first novel illustrated with Google Maps.
+Every page of the virtual book that was created for the online presentation … Continue reading Senghor on the rocks

 – Patchwork Girl (1995), Shelley Jackson – What if Mary Shelley’s Frankenstein was true?
 What if Mary Shelley herself made the monster — not the fictional Dr. Frankenstein?
 And what if the monster was a woman, and fell in love with Mary Shelley, and travelled to America?
 This is their story. in Electronic Literature Lab.
 Shelley … Continue reading Patchwork Girl

 – First Draft of the Revolution (2012), Emily Short and Liza Daly – Emily Short’s First Draft of the Revolution, designed and coded by Liza Daly, is an experiment with advancing the form of interactive fiction while pushing forward its cross platform accessibility (the work is built in HTML5 and has been ported to EPUB3, … Continue reading First Draft of the Revolution